Overview

-Launched at COP27 by the Vulnerable Twenty (V20) Group and the Group of Seven (G7), the Global Shield against Climate Risks aims to increase protection for vulnerable people and countries and contribute to effectively addressing losses and damages exacerbated by climate change.
+Launched at COP27 by the Vulnerable Twenty (V20) Group and the Group of Seven (G7), the Global Shield against Climate Risks aims to increase protection for vulnerable people and countries and contribute to effectively responding to loss and damage from climate change.
 The Global Shield promotes an inclusive, gender-sensitive and demand-driven process, which is led by the vulnerable countries’ governments.
-To achieve its vision, the Global Shield will use evidence-based, systematic, and inclusive analyses of countries’ protection gaps, and apply these analyses to design, fund, and facilitate interventions to address these gaps.
+To achieve its vision, the Global Shield uses evidence-based, systematic, and inclusive analyses of countries’ protection gaps, and applies these analyses to design, fund, and facilitate interventions to address these gaps.

 Decision on Global Shield Governance